 Millionaires just inherited the money.
 All they do is drive their brand-new cars to the golf course while the rest of us slave away.
 Those evil rich people.

 Sound like someone who is bitter?
 Maybe.
 It also sounds like someone who is wrong.
 Most people with a seven-figure net worth have common-sense habits when it comes to money.
-Those habits are what led to being rich.
+Those habits are what led to being rich and becoming millionaires.
 Since they can do it, so can you.

 Check out some of the other myths that are lumped onto millionaires:

 This one might be the most common.
 Many people want to think of the rich as just a bunch of spoiled jerks who haven't worked a day in their lives because they got their money from relatives.

 But Dr. Tom Stanley, author of The Millionaire Next Door, found through his research that about 20% of millionaires became that way through inheritance.
 The other 80% are first-generation rich.
 That means they started from nothing and piled up money.
 It's very doable.

 Millionaires don't pay their taxes.